-The 2019 Marucci CAT8 aluminum, hybrid and composite baseball bat lines are the culmination of over eight years of baseball bat innovation and mark the latest addition to the CAT series that started back in 2009.
+The 2023 Marucci CATX aluminum, hybrid and composite baseball bat lines are the culmination of over twelve years of baseball bat innovation and mark the latest addition to the CAT series that started back in 2009.

 2009 was a much different time in amateur baseball.
 The BBCOR era had not yet begun, and BESR certified -3 bats were still thriving.
 It was in that year Marucci introduced its first alloy bat, the CAT5.
 Named for a “Category 5” storm, the strongest-grade storm classification, the CAT5 boasted the strongest alloy at the time, AX05, and featured our original anti-vibration knob.

 Performance reviews were off the charts for the CAT5, validating Marucci as a viable aluminum bat producer to complement the sterling reputation of our wood bats.